umersiddiqi-school/Run-Tracker-App/README.md

 The **setUpChart** method creates a LineChart using the running data inputted by the user and displays it on the screen.

 The **addDataFromInput** method takes the data entered into the corresponding TextFields and adds it to a TableView object.

+### Muscle Group Tracker Page

+This page allows the user to insert data regarding different muscle groups that they would like to track.
+The page saves the data to the database so that they can view their progress over time.

 ### Settings Page